SI-FUAD/DigiCare-Health-Tracker/README.md

 ## 🔍 Important Notes

 - This project is **not hosted live**.
-- Some files may be incomplete or non-functional due to path issues and missing database files.
 - The main purpose of this repository is to **showcase academic work and teamwork**.
+- The project is **not runnable in its current state** due to incorrect paths and missing of the MySQL database file.

 ---